fbpx

 There are three different types of reskilling methods that companies can use.
 These are:

-• Digital Reskilling: Digital reskilling involves teaching employees new skills related to technology, such as coding or data analysis.
+• Digital reskilling: Digital reskilling involves teaching employees new skills related to technology, such as coding or data analysis.
 They are trained to use new software tools and are updated with the current industry standards.

-• Soft Skills Reskilling: This involves teaching employees new skills related to communication, problem-solving, etc. They help employees become more versatile.
+• Soft skills reskilling: This involves teaching employees new skills related to communication, problem-solving, etc. They help employees become more versatile.

-• Career Reskilling: This involves teaching employees new skills related to their current job or career.
+• Career reskilling: This involves teaching employees new skills related to their current job or career.
 The purpose is to make them unbeatable in their current role.

-Reskilling vs. Upskilling
+Reskilling vs. upskilling

 Reskilling Upskilling

-Definition (Cambridge Dictionary) The process of learning new skills so employees can do a different job.
+Definition (Cambridge dictionary) The process of learning new skills so employees can do a different job.
 The process of learning new skills or teaching workers new skills for a current job.

 Purpose Employees take on new job roles Improve the skills for the current job role